EmilStenstrom/django-components/README.md

 In the example above, the files are defined relative to the directory where `component.py` is.

-Alternatively, you can specify the file paths relative to the directories set in `COMPONENTS.dirs`.
+Alternatively, you can specify the file paths relative to the directories set in `COMPONENTS.dirs` or `COMPONENTS.app_dirs`.

 Assuming that `COMPONENTS.dirs` contains path `[project root]/components`, we can rewrite the example as: